vic4games/modern-warfare/README.md

 Paneedah's Modern Warfare!
 A mod for Minecraft 1.12.2!

-Massive shoutout to the original Author: Vic4Games and his team for creating the original mod!
+Massive shoutout to the original Author: <a href="https://github.com/vic4games">Vic4Games</a> and his team for creating the original mod!

 ---